godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 .. note::

-    This option is considered less :ref:`type-safe<doc_gdscript_static_typing_safe_lines>` than type hints, as it silently casts the variable to null in case of a type mismatch at runtime, without an error/warning
+    This option is considered more :ref:`type-safe<doc_gdscript_static_typing_safe_lines>` than type hints, but also less null-safe as it silently casts the variable to null in case of a type mismatch at runtime, without an error/warning.

 **Bad**: